ddbj/www/policies-e.md

 ### Submission of Research Data from Human Subjects {#submission-of-human-data}
 #### Before Submitting Data {#before-submission}
-For submitting data obtained from researches using samples derived from human subjects (hereinafter referred to as 'human data') to the databases of Bioinformation and DDBJ Center (hereinafter referred to as 'Center'), it is submitter's responsibility to ensure that the dignity and right of human subject are protected in accordance with all applicable laws and regulations, guiding principles, guidelines, and policies of submitter's institution.
+For submitting data obtained from researches using samples derived from human subjects (hereinafter referred to as 'human data') to the databases of BioData Science Initiative (hereinafter referred to as 'Center'), it is submitter's responsibility to ensure that the dignity and right of human subject are protected in accordance with all applicable laws and regulations, guiding principles, guidelines, and policies of submitter's institution.
 In principle, make sure to remove any direct personal identifiers of human subjects from your metadata.

 When you are submitting human data obtained from researches other than researches falling outside the scope of laws, regulations and guidelines (for example, researches using widely utilized and generally available samples of academically established value (\*1)), make sure the followings.